Kin The Know

 Pain associated with stitches is to be expected but harnessing a few handy products can help manage this discomfort.

+Keep things clean with your Peri Bottle and ease the pain with the Soothing Padsicles.
 You can also use the Peri Bottle whilst you’re peeing to dilute your urine and reduce any stinging.

 Kin’s Sitz Bath, which essentially turns your toilet into a spa for your bits, is also a recovery essential.